sagar797/LeetCode-August-Challenge-2020/README.md

 Day 4 : Power Of Four
 Day 5 : Add and Search Word - Data structure design
 Day 6 : Find All Duplicates in an Array
+Day 7 : Vertical Order Traversal of a Binary Tree